goldenkairos/feeling-well-app/README.md

 5. Making updates in Database:

-    a.
     If update the model in the database, make sure (the member who makes the change) to run the following:
 ```bash
 $ flask db migrate
 $ flask db upgrade